hamstar/dokuwiki-plugin-userhistory/README.md

 dokuwiki-plugin-userhistory
 ===========================

-Displays all changes done by selected user
+The User History Plugin displays all changes done by specified user, in chronological (reversed) order.

+For more information see https://www.dokuwiki.org/plugin:userhistory